astares/Seaside-Bootstrap/README.md

 IceMetacelloPharoPlatform select.
 ```

-## Loading a specific version using config
+## Loading development version using config

 ```Smalltalk
 Metacello new